 It is easy to find them in your neighborhood on telephone wires or perches on structures.
 They are even sometimes on bare ground with other birds gathered where they’ve stocked their seeds.
 Their names are due to their discernible call that sounds mournful in nature.
 Now that you know a little more them and how they look, this article will then answer questions about them that you may have.

 What do Mourning Doves eat?

 99% of their diet almost exclusively are made up of seeds.
 Big or small, they can consume roughly 12 to 20% of their body weight each day.
 Other things they typically consume are cultivated grains, wild grass, peanuts, weeds and herbs or berries and kernels of corn.
-They even sometimes go after snails.
+They even sometimes go after snails (see our post snail symbolism).
 The different types of seeds they eat are a variation between black oil sunflower, canary, milo, small grass and millet seeds.

 They have an inherently curious way of eating as they use grit, which are most commonly small pebbles small chunks of concrete, gravel or other tiny small objects, to grind up the seeds they eat, and they usually prefer to eat these on the ground.
 Another curious fact about them is that they can drink brackish spring water without getting dehydrated like humans would.

 They in fact re monogamous creatures and they do indeed mate for life, they will even typically remain with one another through cold winter months.
 They tend to form really strong bonds in pairs that can even extend beyond death.
 When their mate passes, they will still remain and stand by their dead mate to watch over them and care for them.
 If the body of their dead mate is no longer present, they will still return to the site where it passed.
 All of this shows us that these birds seem to have the ability to feel loss.